Overview

 After exploring the caves, consider extending your day with other Sligo highlights:

-- Benbulben – iconic tabletop mountain with several walking routes.
+- Benbulben – the flat-topped mountain above Sligo, with several walking routes along its dramatic escarpments.

 - Bricklieve Mountains – the broader limestone range that includes Keash Hill.